 Whether your interest is in education, fundraising, or marketing, we have wonderful volunteer opportunities available

-The objective of the club is for the teenagers to learn the skills required to be an UPstander from local activists, teach the skill of empathy, which is the foundation for all Upstanders, to younger students, and create opportunities within the community to have their voices heard and implement change.
+The objective of the club is for teenagers to learn the foundational skills of an UPstander from local activits, and in turn, model empathy and model empathy and compassaion for younger students while creating opportunities within their communities to have their voices heard and implement positive change.